toko258/metis-prework/curriculum/project-01/project-01-introduction/project_01.md

 An email from a potential client:

-> Vinny & Julia -
+> Alice, Lara and Omar -
 >
 > It was great to meet with you and chat at the event where we recently met and had a nice chat.
 We’d love to take some next steps to see if working together is something that would make sense for both parties.
 >